 The Poynton ride starts with an easy crossing of Cheshire through Delamere Forest, but from there it's all down hill to Mickle Trafford.
 The Cheshire Greenway takes you through the centre of Chester on a traffic-free but well engineered cycle path.

 After a first cafe stop in Shotton, you encounter the main climb of the day, out from Flint up to Halkyn Mountain.
 Despite the name, this 'mountain' is only 263m high from where there are great views of Liverpool and the Wirral.

-Descend to St Asaph, then join the coast beyond Abergele for a traffic-free ride to Colwyn Bay.
+Descend to St Asaph and ride past the spectacular 'Marble Church' at Bodelwyddan then join the coastal path beyond Abergele for a traffic-free ride to Colwyn Bay.

 Cross the Mennai Straits on the Britannia Bridge, then it's an easy ride over Anglesey, with the Aluminium Works chimney getting tantalisingly closer as you reach journey's end.

-Holyhead-Poynton Or you could start from Holyhead, crossing Anglesey on quiet gently undulating roads, heading towards the spactacular mountain scenery of Snowdonia looks even better when you rememebr you don't have to climb them!
-After crossing the Menai Bridge to reach the mainland, you will then avoid the busy A55 expressway using Sustrans route 5 and quiet roads.
+Alternatively, you could start from Holyhead, crossing Anglesey on quiet gently undulating roads, heading towards the spectacular mountain scenery of Snowdonia which perhaps look even better when you remember you don't have to climb them!
+After crossing the Menai Bridge to reach the mainland, you then avoid the busy A55 expressway using Sustrans route 5 and quiet roads.

 The 25km stretch from Colwyn Bay to Prestatyn uses the coastal cyclepath.
-There's usually plenty of room to avoid leisure cyclists and dog walkers, but watch for sand drifting across, and you may wish to divert onto the A547, A548 if these are too much for you.
+There's usually plenty of room to avoid leisure cyclists and dog walkers, but watch for sand drifting across, and you can divert onto the A547 and A548 if these are too much for you.

 You avoid Chester city centre by using the Greenway, a 15km traffic-free cycle way on which you should be able to make excellent progress - this is how all cyclepaths should be!